lgan1989/ame-seed/README.md

-# angular-express-seed
+# angular-express-mongodb-seed

-This is an seed project for angular-express based structure.
+This is an seed project for angular-express-mongodb based structure.